-The Live-Fire Test & Evaluation (LFT&E) Report must be sent to Congress prior to the Full Rate Production Decision (FRPD) in the Acquisition Life Cycle.
+The Live-Fire Test & Evaluation (LFT&E) Report must be sent to Congress prior to the Full-Rate Production Decision (FRPD) in the Acquisition Life Cycle.
 It’s required from all programs covered by the Live Fire Testing Section in Title 10, US Code.
 The LFT&E Report informs Congress of the results of Lethality and Vulnerability testing.
 The report is prepared by the Director, Operational Test and Evaluation (DOT&E) on survivability and lethality testing.

 - Submitted to the Congress for covered systems prior to the decision to proceed beyond Low-Rate Initial Production (LRIP).

 - Prepared within 45 days of receiving the component LFT&E Report, which is required by DoD Instruction 5000.02.
-If the system is designated for both Operational Test and Evaluation (OT&E) and LFT&E oversight, DOT&E may choose to combine the LFT&E and Beyond Low Rate Initial Production (BLRIP) Report under single cover, so as to better integrate the reporting of LFT&E and OT&E.
+If the system is designated for both Operational Test and Evaluation (OT&E) and LFT&E oversight, DOT&E may choose to combine the LFT&E and Beyond Low Rate Initial Production (BLRIP) Report under a single cover, so as to better integrate the reporting of LFT&E and OT&E.